 We also have come across some campgrounds that “close up” at night – meaning you can’t leave the campground without waking the camp host to unlock the gate.
 We learned early on that this is something to look for when camping with our 5-month-old baby at a state park in North Carolina.
-In our experience, it’s very rare to find this, but it could be something you want to look out for.
+In our experience, it’s unlikely to find this, but it could be something you want to look out for.

 5. Types of Camping

-How to choose a campground for tent camping can be different than for RVs.
-A tent camper may not be comfortable surrounded by big RVs and campers.
+Choosing a campground for tent camping can differ from how to choose a campground for RVs.
+A tent camper may not be comfortable surrounded by big RVs and trailers.
 You may want to avoid campgrounds described as camping resorts or RV campgrounds.

-If camping or glamping is the type of camping you’re looking for, then consider camping “resorts”.
+If camping or glamping is the type of camping you’re looking for, consider camping “resorts.”
 Anyone seeking a primitive camping experience will want to avoid these campgrounds.

 6. Cost of a Stay at the Campground

 The more amenities, the higher the cost – generally.
 The costs to cover those amenities – like pools, playgrounds, and showers – are often built into the cost of the campsite.
-Sometimes, however, there is a “resort fee” added per person, per day.
-If you’re not planning on using the amenities, you may want to move on to other campgrounds.
+However, a “resort fee” is sometimes added per person, per day.
+If you’re not planning on using the amenities, you may consider looking at other campgrounds.